ctrf-io/jasmine-ctrf-json-reporter/README.md

-# Jasmine JSON Reporter - CTRF
+# Jasmine JSON test results report

-A jasmine test reporter to generate JSON test reports that are [CTRF](https://ctrf.io) compliant.
+A jasmine JSON test reporter to create test reports that follow the CTRF standard.

-[Common Test Report Format](https://ctrf.io) helps you generate consistent JSON reports that are agnostic of specific programming languages or test frameworks.
+[Common Test Report Format](https://ctrf.io) ensures the generation of uniform JSON test reports, independent of programming languages or test framework in use.

 ## Features